surveyjs/survey-creator/docs/Migrate-from-V1-to-V2.md

 ### Replace Packages / Source Links

-Angular, jQuery, and Vue continue using the Knockout version.
-However, we separated the Knockout monolith module into a platform-independent core ([`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core)) and platform-specific view models ([`survey-creator-knockout`](https://www.npmjs.com/package/survey-creator-knockout)).
+Survey Creator versions for Angular, jQuery, and Vue continue to use the Knockout engine.
+The new version does introduce a change though.
+We separated the Knockout monolith module into a platform-independent core ([`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core)) and platform-specific view models ([`survey-creator-knockout`](https://www.npmjs.com/package/survey-creator-knockout)).
 You need to change references to SurveyJS and Survey Creator scripts and style sheets or replace npm packages accordingly:

 <details>
   <summary>Angular</summary>